SKU: M008 /

 Eukaryotic Cell Culture Applications Minocycline is an NMDA receptor antagonist and has neuroprotective effects.
 In models of neurodegenerative disease, it has shown promise in disease models of Huntington’s disease and Parkinson’s disease.

 Minocycline has “chondroprotective” effects in inflammatory arthritis animal models.
 Nitric oxide (NO) is released from cartilage affected by osteoarthritis (OA) and thus the overproduction of NO has been implicated in the pathogenesis of arthritis.
 The effect of Minocycline on the expression of human OA-affected nitric oxide synthase (OA-NOS) and rodent inducible NOS (iNOS).
 Minocycline inhibited lipopolysaccharide- and interferon-γ-stimulated iNOS in RAW 264.7 cells in vitro.
 It did not influence the specific activity of iNOS in cell-free extracts.
-Minocycline should be evaluated as potential therapeutic modulators of NO for various pathological conditions (Amin et al, 1996).
+Minocycline should be evaluated as a potential therapeutic modulator of nitric oxide (Amin et al, 1996).

 Molecular Formula C23H27N3O7 ·HCl